Nathaniel Dwayne Hale (August 19, 1969 – March 15, 2011), better known by his stage name Nate Dogg, was an American musician.

 Preston’s pioneering contribution to the genre was recognized by the Rockabilly Hall of Fame.
 He also performed at Dick Clark’s American Bandstand Theater in Branson, Missouri.
 In 2009, Preston performed at the Lamar State College, in his hometown.

-Johnny Preston had coronary artery bypass surgery in 2010.
+Death of Johnny Preston Johnny Preston had coronary artery bypass surgery in 2010.
 He died of heart failure in Beaumont, Texas on Friday, 4 March 2011, after years of heart related illnesses.
+Johnny Preston was 71 years old at the time of his death.

 Ernestine Jane Geraldine Russell (born June 21, 1921 – February 28, 2011) an American film actress and was one of Hollywood’s leading sex symbols in the 1940s and 1950s.